-Managing your account currency: the difference between spread betting and CFDs
+Managing your account currency: spread betting and CFDs

 Although spread betting and CFDs have much in common, one important difference is currency.